tonethar/IGME-230-GDD-Spring-2018/notes/weekly-notes.md

 ## Week 1
 ### Day 1 - there is quite a bit to do today!
 - introduce self and TA
-- show the course link in mycourses, and the already extant mycourses dropboxes
+- show the course link in mycourses, and the already extant mycourses dropboxes. **Reminder:** all code files (HTML, CSS, JavaScript) must be zipped when put in a dropbox, because otherwise mycourses strips out the JavaScript and CSS, and you will likely get a zero on the assignment.
 - "Welcome to course"
 - review [syllabus.md](../syllabus.md)
 - review [schedule.md](../schedule.md)